 It’s the Jour de l’Epiphanie!
 Otherwise known as 3 Kings Day!
 Time for some cake!
 Or a pastry type dessert, known as a galette de roi, if you want to get specific.
 It is a type of pancake made from pastry that has been browned in the oven.
 It is sometimes filled with frangipane, fruit compote, or butter cream.

 France may be a secular country, but certain Christian traditions are still widely carried on.

 Three Kings Day, as it is called in English, is inspired by the 3 kings who were traditionally supposed to have visited the baby Jesus with gifts, a few days after he was born.
 (Not sure they brought cake for the baby though!)

 In certain cultures, it can be a national holiday.
 For families in Spain and Latin America, small children who leave their shoes out to receive gifts.
 Large parades and performances are held, with hearty portions of Roscones de Reyes “Kings cake” being distributed.
 The recipe is different from the French galette de roi, but the sentiment is the same.

 Some families leave a box of grass and water for the 3 King’s camels, similar to the North American tradition of leaving out cookies and milk for Santa.

 It is not a national holiday in France, but it is rather a big deal in offices and schools around France.
 And by big deal, I mean a big reason to eat cake.
 It is one day of the year when someone brings in a galette de roi, and everyone pigs out.

-The day usually falls in the 2nd week in January, when schools reopen after the Christmas holidays and everyone is back at work.
+The day of Epiphany usually falls in the 2nd week in January, when schools reopen after the Christmas holidays and everyone is back at work.
 The perfect reason for a moment of conviviality and to moan about how much they ate over the holidays, while eating a slice of frangipane cake.
 Adults are usually served a glass of cider, while children might be served a juice.